 Here are the two best options I’ve found:

-LUNA Blanket – Made with soft 100% Okeo Tex organic cotton and glass beads, this blanket comes in several sizes and weights for kids and adults.
-It’s well designed to fit with one of their organic cotton, removable (and therefore washable) duvet covers for easy cleaning.
-There are several other styles of weighted blanket duvet covers from other brands that will work with it, too.
+LUNA Blanket – Made with soft 100% Okeo Tex cotton and glass beads, this machine-washable blanket comes in several sizes and weights for kids and adults.
+It’s designed to fit with one of their 100% cotton, removable (and therefore washable) duvet covers for easy cleaning.

 Have you ever tried a weighted blanket?
 What was your experience?